smartinsightsfromdata/Docker-shiny-server-pro-on-centos/README.md

 * RStudio
 * Shiny Server Pro

-## Please note this is a prototype - currently not working
+## Please note this is a WORKING prototype

 Build with (from the folder containing the Dockerfile):
 ```